-A Guide to Facebook's RPM program by an RPM-alumni - Updated for 2022
+A Guide to Facebook/Meta's RPM program by an RPM-alumni - Updated for 2022

-My resume and interview advice for Facebook's Rotational Product Manager program
+My resume and interview advice for Facebook/Meta's Rotational Product Manager program

 Hey, I'm Will.
 A few years ago, I was keen on applying to Facebook's Rotational Product Manager program.
 The one problem: I didn’t know anyone at the company and hadn’t done product manager interviews before.
 I spent hours Googling, practicing and reading books, guides and resources.
 Fortunately, I was able to get the job.

 Recruitment for programs like RPM are very competitive.
 Given the massive demand for these roles, interview-prep companies are charging $500+ for courses on how to get through the interviews.
 These courses are problematic because it gives an unfair advantage to people who can afford these premium resources.

 Below, I'll share all the advice I wish I had when going through product management recruitment.
 The goal of doing this is to “level the playing field” and make sure everyone has the knowledge they need to succeed.

 I especially hope that this guide is helpful to people from diverse backgrounds — including underrepresented ethnicities, socioeconomic backgrounds and varying educational pedigree.

 We desperately need more people like you in the tech industry.
 Don’t be discouraged because you’re not from school X, have experience at company Y or know skill Z. Please, please, please use this guide and apply to this program.

 Table of contents (click to jump to that section):

 Note: This guide includes resources that I personally recommend and if you do sign up, I may earn a few bucks from partners.
 This helps me keep writing resources like these!